kwcityhk/hkupop-legco/README.md

 * How to use the data

-    -   I will try R but as Mr Chung has said about PSPP (and the dataset format is in SPSS .dat), I would try this first
+    -   I will try R later, but as Mr Chung has said about PSPP (and the dataset format is in SPSS .dat), I would try this first

 * PSPP way